JasonZ-Git/JasonTechnology/git-books/HowToImproveJava.md

 However, it is not perfect, There are 2 pain points
 -- The code is hard to read, however, it ensures easy usage - so it is not really bad.
 -- Stream is hard to be debugged, and what's more, and not quite friendly picked by eclipse - there are some work to do.
--- The main problem lies with exception - if an operation within stream throws exception, it cann't be catched outside, it must be handled within the stream - this is really bad - TODO - I need to invest more time into it and check whether it is possible to design a solution for it.
+-- The main problem lies with exception - if an operation within stream throws exception, it cann't be caught outside, it must be handled within the stream - this is really bad - TODO - I need to invest more time into it and check whether it is possible to design a solution for it.

 # Assert
 Assert is a wired design - maybe good at the start when there is no good TDD.